An EZ-structure for the mapping class group: A topology for

 There is a coarsely well defined \emph{subsurface projection}

-which associates to a simple closed curve $c$ its intersection $c\cap S_0$ with $S_0$ in the following sense.
+which associates to a simple closed curve $c$ its intersection ${\rm pr}_{S_0}(c)=c\cap S_0$ with $S_0$ in the following sense.
 If $c\subset S_0$ then put ${\rm pr}_{S_0}(c)=c$, and if $c$ is disjoint from $S_0$ then put ${\rm pr}_{S_0}(c)=\emptyset$.
 In all other cases, $c\cap S_0$ consists of a collection of pairwise disjoint arcs with endpoints on the boundary of $S_0$.
 We then put ${\rm pr}_{S_0}(c)=u$ for a simple closed curve $u$ in $S_0$ which is obtained from one of these intersection arcs by choosing a component of the boundary of a tubular neighborhood of the union of the arc with the boundary components of $S_0$ containing its endpoints.
+Informally, we say that the simple closed curve is obtained by surgery on the arc.

 Given a marking $\mu$ for $S$, the union of the intersections of the marking curves with $S_0$ consists of a union of arcs and simple closed curves on $S_0$ with pairwise uniformly bounded intersection numbers which decompose $S_0$ into simply connected regions.
-Hence via deleting some of these arcs and modifying some arcs with a surgery to simple closed curves as described in the previous paragraph, the projection ${\rm pr}_{S_0}(\mu)$ of $\mu$ coarsely defines a marking $\mu(S_0)$ of $S_0$, called the \emph{subsurface projection} of $\mu$ \cite{MM00}.
+Hence via deleting some of these arcs and modifying some arcs with a surgery to simple closed curves as described in the previous paragraph, the projection of $\mu$ into $S_0$ coarsely defines a marking ${\rm pr}_{S_0}(\mu)$ of $S_0$ (there is a small abuse of notation here), called the \emph{subsurface projection} of $\mu$ \cite{MM00}.
 Here a coarse definition means that the construction depends on choices, but any two choices give rise to markings which are uniformly close in the marking graph of $S_0$, independent of the subsurface $S_0$.

 If $S_0$ is an annulus, then a similar construction applies.
-In this case a marking consist of the choice of a marked point on each boundary component of $S_0$ and an embedded arc in $S_0$ connecting the two distinct boundary component which is disjoint from the marked points.
+In this case a marking consists of the choice of a marked point on each boundary component of $S_0$ and an embedded arc in $S_0$ connecting the two distinct boundary components which is disjoint from the marked points.
 With a bit of care, a subsurface projection is defined for annuli as well.
 We refer to \cite{MM00} for more information.